17 October 2023

 As a result, my beliefs about Israeli politics have nothing to do with trying to force Israel into policies which suit my End Times theories.
 Of course, since I’m not Israeli, fat lot of good my two cents (or eight agorot) will do.

-The United States government has been promoting a two-state solution between the Israelis and Palestinians.
+The United States government has long been promoting a two-state solution between the Israelis and Palestinians.
 I’m not a fan.
-My solution (like anyone’s listening) is federalism: Let the Palestinians have and run their own cities or territories as independent states.
+My solution (as if anyone’s listening) is federalism: Let the Palestinians have and run their own cities or territories as independent states.
 Israelis do the same.
 As such, each state elects representatives to a congress, which handles national matters while the states handle everything else.
-Hey, it worked for the United States: Back when the states didn’t yet trust one another, it’s how we set up our Constitution.
+Hey, it works for the United States: Back when the states didn’t yet trust one another, it’s how we set up our Constitution.
 It’s a system which can work in any country where the people in it don’t yet think of themselves as one nation.

 Of course, the Israelis aren’t willing to give up power, and the Palestinians aren’t willing to share it.
 But I still say union is better than division.
 For all the good my advice’ll do.